MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-power-platform-governance-part-0.md

 You can utilize a Power Platform governance concept to support users in making good decisions that align with corporate and IT strategic objectives.

-To define your goals, you can use the following supporting questions as a guideline
+To define your goals, you can use the following supporting questions as a guideline:

 - Who shall benefit from Power Platform?